Olivia Rodrigo: 2023–2025: Guts

-On August 16, 2023, Rodrigo became the youngest artist to receive the BRIT Billion Award for achieving over one billion digital streams in the United Kingdom.
+On August 16, 2023, Rodrigo became the youngest artist to receive the Brit Billion Award for achieving over one billion digital streams in the United Kingdom.
 She was the 19th artist to receive a BRIT Billion Award.
 Rodrigo's second album, Guts, was released on September 8, 2023, and debuted atop the Billboard 200.
 She stated that the album was about "growing pains" and self-discovery.
-Going into the album cycle, she felt that she had grown "ten years" between the ages of 18 and 20.
+Going into the album cycle, she felt that she had grown "10 years" between the ages of 18 and 20.
 Guts received critical acclaim from various outlets and was later declared by BBC News as the most critically acclaimed album of 2023.
-The album's lead single, "Vampire", was released on June 30, becoming Rodrigo's third single to debut atop the Billboard Hot 100, making her the first artist ever to debut the lead singles from two career-opening albums at No. 1 on the Hot 100.
-The album's second single, "Bad Idea Right?", was released on August 11, 2023, reaching the top 10 in the US and UK.
+The album's lead single, "Vampire", was released on June 30.
+It became Rodrigo's third single to debut atop the Billboard Hot 100, making her the first artist ever to debut the lead singles from two career-opening albums at No. 1 on the Hot 100.
+The album's second single, "Bad Idea Right?", was released on August 11, 2023, and reached the top 10 in the US and UK.

-On October 9, 2023, Rodrigo performed songs from Guts in an exclusive concert in partnership with American Express at Los Angeles Theater at Ace Hotel, all proceeds from ticket sales went to her Fund 4 Good nonprofit organization.
+On October 9, 2023, Rodrigo performed songs from Guts in an exclusive concert in partnership with American Express at Los Angeles Theater at Ace Hotel.
+All proceeds from ticket sales went to her Fund 4 Good nonprofit organization.
 On October 18, 2023, Rodrigo announced that the four secret tracks released on limited vinyl editions of Guts would be released as a limited vinyl-exclusive EP to commemorate Record Store Day (RSD) Black Friday.
 The EP Guts: The Secret Tracks ranked as one of the top sellers during Record Store Day.
 On November 3, Rodrigo released the song "Can't Catch Me Now" for The Hunger Games: The Ballad of Songbirds & Snakes.
 The song won the Hollywood Music in Media Award for Best Original Song in a Sci-Fi, Fantasy or Horror Film at the 2023 ceremony.